dinguluer/QAClib/docs/setting_up_the_system_on_unix.md

-# Tutorial for Setting up the QAClib on UNIX/LINUX O.S.
+# Tutorial for Setting up the QAClib on UNIX / LINUX O.S.

 QAClib is an open source library based on QML.
 Here we will describe how to setup QAClib on your UNIX/LINUX based machine.